|Historic Tree Trail|

 In the Admissions Booth be sure to check out some children’s books about American History and read aloud to your children the stories of the famous people and places.
 Along the way you’ll experience the brilliant colors of hundreds of daylilies and cannas and the beautiful blooms of crape myrtles.
 You’ll pass the rock saw used by the Clark’s in their telecommunications company.
 You'll likely see Doc, the graceful trumpeter swan, glide effortlessly across Emerald Lake.
 Under the ceiling fans alongside the waterfall in the Rose Pavilion is a nice place to sit and visit with friends and family.

-Your walk will begin at the train depot.
+Your walk will begin at the model train depot.
 Leaving the train depot you will head west, cross the road, and enter under the arch.

 Continue west for about 50 feet to our first tree—the River Farm Chaste Tree.
 Follow the path and let your imagination take you back to the days of our Founding Fathers.